webduinoio/micropython-espnow/docs/library/espnow.rst

 A supplementary module (`aioespnow`) is available to provide :doc:`uasyncio<uasyncio>` support.

-**Note:** Asyncio support is available on all ESP32 targets and the ESP8266 GENERIC target (ie. ESP8266 devices with at least 2MB flash memory).
+**Note:** Asyncio support is available on all ESP32 targets as well as those ESP8266 boards which include the uasyncio module (ie. ESP8266 devices with at least 2MB flash memory).

 A small async server example::